zpaolo11x/Arcadeflow/README.md

 - 'Text panel style' : Select the look of the history text panel
 - 'Game panel style' : Select the look of the history game panel
 - 'Detailed game data' : Show extra data after the game name before the history text
-- 'Control panel overlay' : Show controller and buttons overlay on history page
+- '❗ Control panel overlay ❗' : Show controller and buttons overlay on history page

 #### ATTRACT MODE
 Arcadeflow has its own attract mode screensaver that kicks in after some inactivity.
 Configure all the options here